Rangi42/polishedcrystal/README.md

    * Boost CPU Pokémon's stats each by level^2/500 to simulate stat experience (max 20 boost per stat, i.e. half of what can be gained with vitamins)
    * Thunder ignores accuracy and evasion in rain
    * Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm
-   * Grass-type Pokémon are immune to Cotton Spore, PoisonPowder, Powder, Rage Powder, Sleep Powder, Spore, Stun Spore, and Effect Spore
+   * Grass-type Pokémon are immune to PoisonPowder, Sleep Powder, Spore, and Stun Spore
-   * Ghost-type Pokémon are immune to the trapping effects of Block, Mean Look, Spider Web, Bind, Clamp, Fire Spin, Infestation, Magma Storm, Sand Tomb, Whirlpool, Wrap, Arena Trap, Magnet Pull, and Shadow Tag
+   * Ghost-type Pokémon are immune to the trapping effects of Mean Look, Clamp, Fire Spin, Whirlpool, and Wrap
 * Gameplay elements from future (or past) generations:
-   * Restore locations from RBY (Mt.
-Moon, Pokémon Tower, Pokémon Mansion, Kanto Underground, Lt.Surge's traps, electronics shop and vending machines in Celadon Dept. Store, Celadon Hotel)
-   * Add locations from FRLG (Sevii Islands, Navel Rock, Birth Island)
-   * Add locations from HGSS (Embedded Tower, Sinjoh Ruins)
    * Restore [unused memory game](http://iimarck.us/i/memory/)
    * Add [Sweet Honey trees](http://iimarck.us/i/sweet-honey/) for Munchlax (replace Sweet Scent)
    * Pickup ability for Meowth, Aipom, Teddiursa, and/or Phanpy